Jul. 8, 2014

 String Theory: Kairos Quartet Lyceum Begins July 10

 Once again, the Central Washington University campus will be filled with the sounds of 101 strings--and more--as music students from all over the Pacific Northwest attend the annual Kairos Lyceum.
 The Lyceum is a ten-day, residential, chamber music institute for dedicated high school and college-aged string players and pianists.
 The Lyceum begins on July 10.

-Hosted by the Kairos String Quartet—renowned for their exciting performances and commitment to education—the Lyceum has provided an intimate and inspirational chamber music experience to students from the Pacific Northwest and beyond for a decade.
-The Kairos Quartet and visiting guest artists will mentor five chamber ensembles with students from Washington, Oregon, Montana and California as they engage with challenging and rewarding masterworks of the string quartet repertoire.
+Hosted by the Kairos String Quartet--renowned for their exciting performances and commitment to education--the Lyceum has provided an intimate and inspirational chamber music experience to students from the Pacific Northwest and beyond for a decade.
+The Kairos Quartet and visiting guest artists will mentor five chamber ensembles composed of students from Washington, Oregon, Montana and California as they engage with challenging and rewarding masterworks of the string quartet repertoire.

 Free Concerts July 12, 16, 18, 19